highchair/artinruins-com/_property/235-meeting-st-pvd.md

 mostrecentimage: 2022-08-01

-imagescredit: 'Contribution from Google Streetview and aerials photos from the <a href="//pvdgis.maps.arcgis.com/apps/webappviewer/index.html?id=b1b3a4a4c66847a8b767cde26264246e" target="_blank">Providence Historical Aerial Viewer</a>'
+imagescredit: 'Contribution of aerials photos from the <a href="//pvdgis.maps.arcgis.com/apps/webappviewer/index.html?id=b1b3a4a4c66847a8b767cde26264246e" target="_blank">Providence Historical Aerial Viewer</a>'

 #external:
 #  - source: 'Providence Journal (permalink)'